HoloborodkoBohdan/gbq-mcp/README.md

 Replace `YOUR_USERNAME` with your WSL username.

-## HTTP Deployment (Production)
+## Local HTTP Server

-The server runs in HTTP mode by default, making it easy to deploy to cloud platforms.
+The server runs in HTTP mode by default for local testing and development.

-### Local Testing
+### Start Local HTTP Server

 ```bash
 # Start HTTP server